*Updated 2019 by Kira Goldring and Rachel Segal

 The true unicorn

 In Silicon Valley terms, a ‘unicorn’ is a tech startup company valued at over $1 billion.
-Facebook has become the model of this success, launching in 2004 and now worth around $680 billion and growing.
+Facebook has become the model of this success, launching in 2004 and earning $15.1 billion in revenues in Q1 2019, a 26% increase year over year.
+The company also has plans for future growth that involve profiting from privacy, payments and e-commerce.
 Facebook has sustained its growth by building an all-in-one information empire, providing services that are hard to match.
-Its monthly users (over 2 billion) dwarf other social media giants including Youtube (1.5 billion), Instagram (800 million) -which Facebook bought in 2012 – and Twitter (330 million).
+Its more than 2.3 billion monthly users dwarf other social media giants including Youtube (around 1.5 billion), Instagram (around 800 million) -which Facebook bought in 2012 – and Twitter (around 330 million).

 Facebook built a platform users don’t want to leave

-The company’s endless tweaks to its algorithm aim to maintain that goal.
-In 2016, for example, the company changed the algorithms running its News Feed so that “things posted by friends you care about are higher up” in the feed.
+The company’s endless tweaks to its algorithm aim to maintain its appeal.
+Back in 2016, for example, the company changed the algorithms running its News Feed so that “things posted by friends you care about are higher up” in the feed.
+Since then, changes in its algorithm have centered more on eliminating fake news.

 A testimony of its power can be found in the fact that more people are turning to Facebook as their medium for news consumption.
-Pew research shows that 44 percent of the US population consumed news from Facebook in 2016, compared to Youtube at 10 percent among online sources.
+Pew research shows that 45% of the US population consume their news from Facebook compared to Youtube at 18% among online sources.

 The amount of personal information Facebook has is insane